naomiquinones/techtonica-assignments/README.md

 ___

 ## about
-This repo contains work I've done that is part of the Techtonica curriculum
+This repo contains work I've done while learning the material covered in the Techtonica curriculum

 ### e.g. promises
 ```javascript